zstrathe/zstrathe.github.io/index.md

 ---

 ### Statistical Analysis of Home Pricing with Linear Modeling in R
-(Project for STAT 705: Regression and Analysis of Variance)
+Term Project for STAT 705: Regression and Analysis of Variance

 * Created a linear model in R to conduct statistical analysis of home pricing in Kansas City, MO, and evaluated the linear model compared to a more-complex generalized additive model for predictive performance